OI-wiki/i18n/docs/intro/faq.md

 // Blank line
 ```

-#### Why is my formula not displayed properly in the catalog?
+#### Why is my formula not displayed properly in the table of contents?

 Yes, this is a bug in python-markdown and would probably be fixed in the near future.

-If you want to avoid double formulas in the catalog now, you can refer to <https://github.com/OI-wiki/OI-wiki/blame/master/docs/string/sam.md#L82>
+If you want to avoid double formulas in the table of contents now, you can refer to <https://github.com/OI-wiki/OI-wiki/blame/master/docs/string/sam.md#L82>

 ```text
 ### ending position <script type="math/tex">endpos</script>
 ```

-In the directory will become
+In the table of contents it will become:

 ```text
 ending position endpos